acentswap/docs2-wiki/products/pancakeswap-exchange/trade-guide.md

 ### Getting set up to trade

-Before you can trade, you will need a BNB Smart Chain-compatible wallet.
+Before you can trade, you will need a Acent Mainnet-compatible wallet.
 You can learn how to get one [here](https://docs.pancakeswap.finance/get-started/wallet-guide).
 You will also need to have some BEP20 tokens to trade with.
 You can learn how to get some [here](https://docs.pancakeswap.finance/get-started/bep20-guide).

 ### Trading on the AcentSwap exchange

 1\.
 Go to the exchange page [here](https://exchange.pancakeswap.finance/#/swap).

 2\.
-Unlock your BNB Smart Chain-compatible wallet by clicking **Unlock Wallet** (you can also **Connect** in the top right-hand corner).
+Unlock your Acent Mainnet-compatible wallet by clicking **Unlock Wallet** (you can also **Connect** in the top right-hand corner).
 If you haven't yet connected your wallet to AcentSwap, you can view the guide to [here](https://docs.pancakeswap.finance/get-started/connection-guide).

 ![](<../../.gitbook/assets/image (12).png>)

 3\.
 Choose the token you want to trade from the dropdown menu in the "From" section.
-The default setting is BNB.
+The default setting is ACE.

 ![](<../../.gitbook/assets/image (13).png>)